Cache

 How It Works

-The Cache add-on takes the results of each initial Ajax Load More query and saves the responses as a static file in the WordPress uploads directory.
+The Cache add-on saves the results of each Ajax Load More query as static JSON files in the WordPress uploads directory.
+Once generated, these static files are served to visitors instead of triggering additional Ajax requests to the WordPress database.

-The next user who visits that same page will be served the static cached content and Ajax Load More will not query the database again until the cache is cleared.
+Subsequent visitors are served the static content, and Ajax Load More bypasses the database entirely until the cache is cleared.

 Try it for yourself!
 Click the Load Posts from Cache button below and notice the speed at which the posts are loaded.

-By default, the Cache add-on will write and serve all cached files from your WordPress uploads directory (/wp-content/uploads/alm-cache/).
+By default, the Ajax Load More Cache add-on stores and serves cached files from the WordPress uploads directory (/wp-content/uploads/alm-cache/).
+You can customize this path using the alm_cache_path hook.

-The alm_cache_path filter can be used to update the absolute server path of the Ajax Load More Cache – this path is used when writing and saving files to your server.
+} );PHPThe alm_cache_path filter can be used to update the absolute server path of the Ajax Load More Cache.
+This path is used when writing and saving files to the server.

 Auto-Generation

-During the build process, admins are able to track the progress and status of each cache instance directly on the Ajax Load More Cache dashboard – more info the docs.
+During the build process, administrators can monitor the progress and status of each cache instance directly from the Ajax Load More Cache dashboard.

 Cache Settings

-Published Posts – Checking this box will flush the Ajax Load More cache every time a page, post or custom post type is published or updated.
+Published Posts: Checking this box will flush the cache every time a page, post or custom post type is published or updated.
 This will ensure your visitors are always seeing the latest content.

 Installation